JuliaLang/julia/doc/src/manual/performance-tips.md

 ### Avoid fields with abstract type

-Types can be declared without specifying the types of their fields:
+Types can be annotated without specifying the types of their fields:

 ```jldoctest myambig
 julia> struct MyAmbiguousType